Skip to main content

 • Your school is small, staffing is stable, and there are few or no part-timers or job-shares

-• One person builds the timetable once a year and mid-term changes are genuinely rare
+• One person builds the timetable once a year and mid-term changes are rare

-• The spreadsheet is already validated by a careful checklist habit and it is not costing weekends
+• The spreadsheet is already checked against a careful checklist and it is not costing weekends

 Side-by-side